 CITIZEN PARTICIPATION: ELDW Reference texts

 .
-European Charter of Local Self-Government (explanatory report) and additional protocol on the right to participate in the affairs of a local authority (explanatory report).
+European Charter of Local Self-Government and additional protocol on the right to participate in the affairs of a local authority.
 The Charter lays down common European standards for protecting and developing local authorities’ rights and freedoms.

 .
 European Charter for Regional or Minority Languages.
 This charter aims to affirm and support the role of historical regional or minority languages of Europe.

-· Convention on the participation of foreigners in public life at local level and its explanatory report.
+· Convention on the participation of foreigners in public life at local level.
 The Convention encourages giving foreigners the right to vote and stand in local elections.
 It guarantees foreigners the same freedom of opinion and expression as nationals, as well as the right to assembly, freedom of association and to get organised.
 Foreigners may also have representative organs at the local level, in particular to facilitate links with local communities.

 .
 Recommendation (2015)1 on intercultural integration.
 This recommendation recalls the pioneering work accomplished by the Council of Europe in the field of intercultural dialogue.
 It also invites the governments of member States to take note of the guide “The intercultural city step by step: Practical guide for applying the urban model of intercultural integration” and facilitate its dissemination.

 .
-Recommendation (2010)7: Charter on education for democratic citizenship and its explanatory memorandum.
+Recommendation (2010)7: Charter on education for democratic citizenship and Human Rights Education and its explanatory memorandum.
 The Charter highlights the significant role of education in promoting core values of the Council of Europe: human rights, democracy and the rule of law.
 Education is seen as a defense against the rise of violence, racism, extremism, xenophobia, discrimination and intolerance.

 .
 Recommendation (2001)19 on the Participation of Citizens in Local Public Life.
 The recommendation lays out the basic principles of local democratic participation policies (Appendix I), steps and measures to encourage and reinforce citizens’ participation in local public life, elections, decision-making, and management of local affairs (Appendix II).